 This post will show you how to make chicken sausage.
-I’ll give you the basic framework and you can make endless variations to suit your tastes.
-These sausages are delicious and worth trying even if you do eat pork.
+I’ll give you the basic recipe and you can make endless variations to suit your tastes.
+These sausages are delicious and worth trying even if you do eat pork!

 This batch of sausage used five large chicken thighs (a little less than three pounds).

 Start by taking the bone out of the thigh.